 Yes.
-Funds may be used to hire new counselors, nurses, social workers, and other health support staff to help students and staff with their emotional and physical well-being and help students and staff deal with the impact of the COVID-19 pandemic.
+ESSER and GEER funds may be used to hire new counselors, nurses, social workers, and other health support staff to help students and staff with their emotional and physical well-being and help students and staff deal with the impact of the COVID-19 pandemic.
 An LEA should consider how to use the funds in ways that will build its short- and long-term capacity and be sustained after the funding is no longer available.